yeti-platform/yeti-platform.github.io/content/docs/key-concepts.md

 and tag them with the indicator's `relevant_tags`, or the associated entitie's `relevant_tags`.
 You can also tag Timesketch events in the same way.

-## Automation
+## Tasks

 Yeti thrives on automation.
-The API provides powerful functions to navigate through the graph, tag objects, create links between them, etc.
+The API provides powerful functions to navigate through the graph, tag objects, create links between them, etc., and much of that is lost when doing things through the UI.

-This is fully exploited by Yeti's `Tasks`.
+The potential for automation is fully unlocked by Yeti's `Tasks`.
 Tasks are Python scripts that can be run on a schedule, or on-demand.
-Tasks are split into three categories:
+Tasks are split into three categories, described below.

 ### Analytics